sphinx_gallery_thumbnail_number = 4

 The draw method the Graph class

-The simplest way to create a graphics is to use the draw method.
+The simplest way to create a graph is to use the draw method.
 The Normal distribution for example provides a method to draw the density function of the gaussian distribution.

 import openturns as ot